 In 1912, Tulane launched the first public health school in the United States.
-Since then, Tulane has established a rich legacy as a leader in public health, as evidenced by the School of Public Health and Tropical Medicine’s No. 13 ranking among public health schools in the U.S. Students across the country can access this innovative curriculum and acclaimed thought leadership through the Online Master of Public Health program advances our mission to advocate for the benefit of public health by creating culturally competent professionals throughout the world.
+Since then, Tulane has established a rich legacy as a leader in public health, as evidenced by the School of Public Health and Tropical Medicine’s No. 13 ranking among public health schools in the U.S. Students across the country can access this innovative curriculum and acclaimed thought leadership through the Online Master of Public Health (MPH) program advances our mission to advocate for the benefit of public health by creating culturally competent professionals throughout the world.
 Tulane knows that today’s working professionals lead busy lives, and the program was designed to expand access to a diverse group of students driven to promote health equity, give a voice to those in need, and create healthier communities for all.
 Students will connect (digitally and in person) with peers and Tulane faculty who are active public health researchers within the heart of New Orleans, a city known for its vibrant culture and legacy of resilience and tenacity.

 Online MPH Program At A Glance